RSS Panglima: Singaporean service

 On 9 August 1965, Singapore separated from Malaysia to form a sovereign republic.
 KD Panglima was the first of three ships to be handed over to Singapore, and recommissioned as RSS Panglima (RSS standing for Republic of Singapore Ship) on 1 January 1966.
 On 1 February, the Singapore Volunteer Force was transferred to the republic's Ministry of the Interior and Defence.

-Under the command of Lieutenant Roland Vivian Simon in 1967, Panglima came across a bumboat being shot at by an Indonesian customs boat, off the island of Pulau Sekang (today part of Pulau Semakau).
+Under the command of Lieutenant Roland Vivian Simon in 1967, Panglima came across a bumboat being shot at by an Indonesian customs boat, off the island of Pulau Seking (today part of Pulau Semakau).
 Panglima opened fire on the custom boat's wheelhouse and radar, successfully forcing it to retreat.

 With the fall of Saigon in 1975, Vietnamese boat people began entering Singapore waters.
 Under the command of Captain Ernest H Wickramsingh, Panglima was the first ship to encounter the arrivals and subsequently remained at sea for 23 days during Operation Thunderstorm, past her regular two to three day patrols.
 Her crew boarded the incoming refugee boats to repair defects and provide supplies.

 Panglima became part of the Support Ship Squadron in August 1976.
 She subsequently underwent a major refit in November 1981 which included providing her bridge with air-conditioning by enclosing it, with the refit being completed in March 1982.
 The Midshipman School took over the ship in 1983 and thereafter used it exclusively as a training ship.
 During the 1990 National Day Parade, she participated in Singapore's first post-independence sea review.